NSF IRES: Physical AI Design

 Summer Research Intern Opportunities at The University of Tokyo and JAIST

-Principal Investigator: Prof. Bo Zhu at Dartmouth College
+Principal Investigator: Prof. Bo Zhu at Georgia Institute of Technology and Dartmouth College

 Collaborator: Prof. Takeo Igarashi at The University of Tokyo, Prof. Haoran Xie at JAIST